Complaint: Tamuning murder suspect claims self-defense

 Chutaro allegedly told investigators that Wakuk attempted to hit him with his car.

-He also claimed Wakuk attacked him first with the knife and that he had taken it away before he used it to stab him, court documents state.
+He also claimed Wakuk attacked him first with a knife and that he had taken it away before he used it to stab him, court documents state.

-He is being held in the Department of Corrections on $250,000 bail.
+He is being held by the Department of Corrections on $250,000 bail.

 According to court documents, Guam police obtained video surveillance that captured the incident along Charles Toves Street in Tamuning on Dec.
 8.